House Of The Lord (Acoustic) Sheet Music PDF (Phil Wickham)

 Piano/Vocal Pack Details

-Download the sheet music for House Of The Lord (Acoustic) by Phil Wickham, from the album House Of The Lord - Single.
+Download the sheet music for House Of The Lord (Acoustic) by Phil Wickham, from the album Hymn Of Heaven.
 This song was arranged by Grant Wall in the key of B, Bb.

 |Authors||Phil Wickham, Jonathan Smith|

 |Themes||Celebration, Revival, Church, Acceptance, Grace, Forgiveness, Redemption, Praise, Joy, Victory, Worship|